lmcgrath/lmcgrath.github.com/source/_posts/2015-01-23-scoping-and-thunking-in-let-declarations.markdown

 ---

 I haven't stopped fiddling with language development.
-Actually, I still do it almost full time in my free time.
-My latest prototype, [Scotch](https://github.com/lmcgrath/scotch-lang), is coming close to a point where I can start developing the main libraries.
-Close, but there's a few kinks.
+Actually, I still do it almost full-time in my free time.
+My latest prototype, [Scotch](https://github.com/lmcgrath/scotch-lang), which uses Haskell-like syntax and semantics, is coming close to a point where I can start developing the main libraries.
+Close, but there are a few kinks.
+Here I'll be covering an issue I'm having with `let` declarations.

 Specifically, what I'm struggling to get my head around is how to model scoping of values declared within `let` declarations. (_Read about `let` declarations in